TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/Workflow.rst

 2. Creating translations on Crowdin.com

-   The translations are managed on Crowdin at https://crowdin.com/project/typo3-cms.
+   The translations are managed on `Crowdin`:pn: at https://crowdin.com/project/typo3-cms.

-   You can either translate all strings on the Crowdin platform or directly in the TYPO3 backend.
+   You can either translate all strings on the `Crowdin`:pn: platform or directly in the TYPO3 backend.

    .. todo:: Add link to usage

-3. Crowdin Bridge
+3. `Crowdin`:pn: Bridge

-   A separate project is accountable for exporting the translations from Crowdin.
+   A separate project is accountable for exporting the translations from `Crowdin`:pn:.
    This consists of several steps:

    - Trigger a build of all projects